nonstriater/nonstriater/README.md

 - 🔭 I’m currently working on DiDi
-- 🌱 I’m currently learning Golang
+- 🌱 I’m currently using Golang,Java
 - 📫 How to reach me: https://weibo.com/ranwj/